 There’s nothing an It girl loves more than adding a moto jacket and tougher pieces to an ensemble to look instantly cooler.

-If you’re going for the "biker" look, don’t go full-out or it may look like you're wearing a costume.
-I.e., don’t pair a moto jacket with leather pants and studded boots and a band tee.
-A few pieces goes a long way.
+If you’re going for the biker look, don’t go all-out, or it may look like you're wearing a costume.
+For example, don’t pair a moto jacket with leather pants and studded boots and a band tee.
+A few pieces go a long way.

 It’s the smallest accents that matter most and separate you from the pack.
-Case in point: Olivia's accented Tibi pencil skirt here.
+Case in point: Olivia Palermo’s accented Tibi pencil skirt here.

 Pierre Suu/Getty Images